mnneeltakemail2/testNeel3/development-and-api/examples/trading-bot.md

 self.chain = config.get('main', 'network')
 ...
 ```
-Using our new class SimpleBot and Pywaves library we finally can implement our business logic.
+Using our new class SimpleBot and Pyneel library we finally can implement our business logic.

-Pywaves requires some configuration before usage, all available methods are listed here, in our case, it’s enough to set:
+Pyneel requires some configuration before usage, all available methods are listed here, in our case, it’s enough to set:

 ```python
 pw.setNode(node=bot.node, chain=bot.chain)